 “There is still lots of love”

-On 15 July 2015 my husband and I travelled to Episkopi to interview a Greek-Cypriot couple from Agia Irini – Kostas and Irini.
-Kostas is my uncle Iordanis’ childhood friend and koumbaro.
-James and I were told to go to a pharmacy to ask for directions when we arrived in Episkopi, a lady drew us a map and we eventually found the house.
+On 15 July 2015 my interpreter and I travelled to Episkopi to interview a Greek-Cypriot couple from Agia Irini – Kostas and Irini.
+Kostas is my great-uncle Iordanis’ childhood friend and koumbaro.
+We were told to go to a pharmacy and ask for directions when we arrived in Episkopi.
+A lady drew us a map and we eventually found the house.

 Before 1960, Kostas said, Agia Irini was a mixed village of roughly fifty percent Turkish Cypriots and fifty per cent Greek Cypriots.
 However, as more and more Greek Cypriots married and moved to larger cities, by 1960 the Turkish Cypriots became the majority.

-Both Irini and Kostas spoke Greek, English and a little Turkish growing up.
+As children, both Irini and Kostas spoke Greek, English and a little Turkish.
 Most of the Turkish Cypriots spoke Greek, so there was not such a need for them to be fluent in Turkish, but they knew enough to have a general conversation with their fellow villagers.

-Both recall Turkish Cypriots visiting the church in the village, however Kostas, who had entered the mosque growing up, said that only Greek Cypriot men were allowed in the mosque back in those days.
+Both recalled Turkish Cypriots visiting the church in the village; however Kostas, who had entered the mosque growing up, said that only Greek Cypriot men were allowed in the mosque back in those days.